buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ### Main Text

-This course follows the excellent (if sometimes repetitive) textbook by Bhikkhu Cintita:
+This course follows the excellent textbook by Bhikkhu Cintita:

 {% include inline_content.html category="booklets" slug="buddhist-life-buddhist-path_cintita" %}
 - A gradual guide into the heart of Buddhism.